copovedat12/Whohaha/wp-content/plugins/custom-registration-form-builder-with-submission-manager/readme.txt

 * Added Custom Fields

 == Upgrade Notice ==

+= 3.6.0.5 =
+* Fixed: PDF content not displaying Cyrillic characters properly.
+(Premium)
+* Added: Option to exclude pdf from admin email.
+(Premium)
+* Other bug-fixes and improvement.

 = 3.6.0.4 =
 * Improvement: Front-end error messages can be translated now.